allebone/help.omni.af.mil/docs/PEX/StanEval.md

 * _No-Go FCIFs_ - Must be read and acknowledged prior to performing the mission.
 They appear red on Go/No-Go displays until signed.

 * _Non No-Go FCIFs_ - Can be read and acknowledged at the user’s convenience.
-They appear yel ow on Go/No-Go displays until signed.
+They appear yellow on Go/No-Go displays until signed.

 **Permissions**
 Three permission roles can access the FCIF Admin module, in addition to PEXAdmin and Administrator.